lmichael107/career-advice/index.md

 ## Assessment

-Progress will be measured and reported against the timeline above.
+Progress will be measured and reported against the timeline above, and against poll results from participants.

 ## Community Support